 Use a caulking gun to fill out the screw holes.
 Make sure that the caulking material matches the color of your paneling.
 You can mix the color by yourself if it is not available in the market.

 Step 8 - Finishing Up

-Using the caulking gun fill out any uneven edges which do not fit properly.
-Use sand paper to sand the caulk to give a neat finished look.
+Using the caulking gun, fill out any uneven edges which don't fit properly.
+Use sandpaper to sand the caulk to give a neat, finished look.
 The final look should resemble that of a real brick wall.
-Make sure you clean up the work area before you mark the job as complete.
+Make sure you clean up the work area before marking the job as complete.